Jsiewierski11/Twitter_Analysis/README.md

 # NLP Workflow
+Now that I had my initial EDA out of the way I could start my NLP and perform my topic modeling.
+Below was my general work flow for when cleaning the text and running any of the models.

 1. Read csv file into a pandas dataframe.
 2. Segmented dataframe into smaller ones based on topic while preserving the original dataframe.
 3. Converted the dataframe to a feature matrix (a numpy array of tweets or documents) as my corpus.